Christina Crosby: A Body, Undone

 In February 2016, New York University Press published A Body, Undone: Living on after Great Pain, a memoir motivated by the serious spinal cord injury she sustained at age 50 following a bicycle accident.
 The book was written using voice recognition software.
 The title draws on Emily Dickinson's poem "After great pain", which also serves as the book's epigraph.
 Writing for Lambda Literary, Anne Charles observed that the book dwells on pain, refusing "the typical disability narrative's trajectory of improvement and uplift, affirming instead an existence of ongoing literal pain and psychological stress"—a full chapter on negotiating bowel movements with her paralysis.
 That said, the final chapter records Crosby regaining her ability to hold a pencil, of which she says, through tears, "I have my life back"; Charles reads this moment as encapsulating "struggle to come to terms with impossibly challenging circumstances."
-In The New Yorker, Michael Weinstein also reads the book as a coming to terms for Crosby herself, comparing the book to Judith Butler's Giving an Account of Oneself, in which Butler emphasizes self-awareness as something made by perceiving the views of others may have of us; others' views of Crosby shift radically after her accident, to the point of misgendering her (once a "femme-y butch" lesbian, in her wheelchair she is mistaken for a man) and Weinstein reads The Body, Undone as Crosby's effort to process the dramatic changes and "make her new self intelligible to herself, even in the wake of changes that have made her almost unrecognizable".A Body, Undone was unanimously selected as Wesleyan University's First Year Matters Program common reading in 2018.
+In The New Yorker, Michael Weinstein also reads the book as a coming to terms for Crosby herself, comparing the book to Judith Butler's Giving an Account of Oneself, in which Butler emphasizes self-awareness as something made by perceiving the views of others may have of us; others' views of Crosby shift radically after her accident, to the point of misgendering her (once a "femme-y butch" lesbian, in her wheelchair she is mistaken for a man) and Weinstein reads The Body, Undone as Crosby's effort to process the dramatic changes and "make her new self intelligible to herself, even in the wake of changes that have made her almost unrecognizable".

+A Body, Undone was unanimously selected as Wesleyan University's First Year Matters Program common reading in 2018.

 Personal life

-Crosby described herself as a lesbianCrosby, A Body, Undone: Living On After Great Pain, pp. 5, 55 and a feminist.
+Crosby described herself as a lesbian and a feminist.
 Since 1997, her partner was Janet Jakobsen, a professor at Barnard College.

 Crosby broke her neck in a bicycle accident on October 1, 2003, at age 50.
 After a month in Hartford Hospital, four months in a rehabilitation hospital, and a year and a half of physical and occupational therapy, she returned to work half-time in September 2005, remaining quadriplegic in the long term.

 Crosby's brother Jefferson, who was an attorney, also became quadriplegic after being diagnosed with multiple sclerosis in his twenties.
 He died in 2010.

 Crosby died from pancreatic cancer on January 5, 2021, in Middletown, Connecticut.